Still, Still The Night

 During the 2020 Coronavirus Pandemic, many singers were in self-isolation, regular choir rehearsals and concerts had been postponed or cancelled.
 The Self-Isolation Choir was created by a superb team to bring together – virtually – thousands of singers from around the world.

-As part of the choir’s Virtual Summer School series, the choir chose to perform Patrick’s Quanta Qualia.
-Patrick created a series of videos talking singers through their part for Quanta Qualia helping each singer to master their part.
+As part of the choir’s Virtual Summer School series, the choir chose to perform my Quanta Qualia for which I created a series of videos talking singers through the work and helping each of them to master their part.

-Following on from the success of that performance, Patrick decided to write the choir a new work to premiere as part of their Christmas 2020 concert.
-Still, Still The Night sets new words by Patrick’s librettist brother Andrew.
+Following on from the success of that performance, I wanted to write the choir a new work to premiere as part of their Christmas 2020 concert.
+Still, Still The Night sets new words by my librettist brother Andrew.
 The carol is imbued with both a sense of longing and the hope that a healing light may be born to comfort mankind.
-It wonderfully draws together the familiar Nativity story and, with the pandemic still very much present, a hope for better things to come.
+It wonderfully draws together the familiar Nativity story and a hope for better things to come.

 Still, still the night.